evermind/rancher-deployment-tool/README.md

 ## planned features

 * Command line option to limit deployment to certain stacks and/or services
-* Command line option to force deployment, even if there are no changes
 * Automatically download compose files from GIT or HTTP(S)
 * (maybe) Command line option to force deployment of services if there's a new docker image version under the same tag
 * Per-service batch size in config file